 When a work-related injury or illness occurs, the supervisor's primary responsibilities

 are to assess the incident and ensure the employee receives necessary medical treatment.

 Employees in the Sylva area should be directed to one of the three Authorized Medical

 Facilities listed below.

-The Supervisor is responsible for notifying the Safety & Risk Management office as soon as they are made aware of a work related injury, typically within 24 hours.
-The Supervisor should be prepared to provide information to the Safety & Risk Management Office regarding the time, location, and nature of the accident along with employee information for the injured worker.
+The Supervisor is responsible for notifying the Safety & Risk Management office within 24 hours.
+The Supervisor should be prepared to provide information regarding the time, location, and nature of the accident along with employee information for the injured worker.

 The Supervisor is also responsible for ensuring that the employee completes the Employee Incident Report and Employee Use of Leave Options Form if they are missing time from work.
 If there were any witnesses to the injury, all witnesses should complete the Witness Statement Form.

 The supervisor should complete the Supervisor Incident Investigation Report and ensure that all forms are returned to the Safety & Risk Management Office within 24 hours after the incident occurs.

 The supervisor should immediately notify the Safety & Risk Management Office if an injured worker's medical status changes or there are absences due to the injury.
 All doctors' notes should be forward to the Safety & Risk Management Office.